Jonathan Palmer: Formula One

 Palmer joined Williams as a test driver for the 1982 and 1983 seasons whilst racing in F2, and made his Formula One debut at Brands Hatch on 25 September 1983, driving a Williams in the European Grand Prix.
 This drive was a 'thank you' from Frank Williams and Patrick Head.
 He finished 13th out of 26 starters.
-Moving to the Skoal Bandit RAM March team in 1984, his six finishes yielded one 8th place, three 9th, one 10th, and one 13th.
+Moving to the Skoal Bandit RAM March team in 1984, his six finishes yielded one eighth place, three ninth places, one tenth place, and one 13th place.
 He joined Zakspeed in 1985, starting in eight races and retiring from all except the 1985 Detroit Grand Prix, where he finished 11th.
-Sixteen starts with the same team in 1986 resulted in eight retirements and a best finish of 8th in Detroit.
+Sixteen starts with the same team in 1986 resulted in eight retirements and a best finish of eighth in Detroit.
 At his home race at Brands Hatch that year, Palmer used his qualified general practitioner skills to assist the extrication of Ligier driver Jacques Laffite after Laffite suffered a career-ending crash on the opening lap.

 In 1987, Palmer talked to McLaren team principal and co-owner Ron Dennis about becoming the team's No. 2 driver to double World Champion Alain Prost.
 Dennis ultimately signed Stefan Johansson, and Palmer joined Tyrrell a week before the season's opening race in Brazil.
 Although outpaced by its turbocharged competitors, Tyrrell's naturally-aspirated Cosworth-powered car proved reliable, and it was nimble on tighter circuits.
 Palmer won championship points in three races, and it was in Australia that he achieved his career-best fourth-place finish.
-He also won the Jim Clark Cup, a championship for drivers of normally aspirated cars.
-He stayed with Tyrrell for the next two seasons, during which his best results were two 5th-place finishes and three 6th.
-At the end of 1989 he signed as McLaren's test driver.
+He also won the Jim Clark Trophy, a championship for drivers of normally aspirated cars.
+He stayed with Tyrrell for the next two seasons, during which his best results were two fifth-place finishes and three sixth-place finishes.
+At the end of 1989, he signed as McLaren's test driver.

 Sportscars

 Palmer driving a Ford RS200 at Brands Hatch in 1990.

-Between 1983 and 1990 Palmer competed in the World Sportscar Championship at the wheel of a Group C Porsche.
+Between 1983 and 1990, Palmer competed in the World Sportscar Championship at the wheel of a Group C Porsche.
 With co-driver Jan Lammers he won the 1984 1000 km of Brands Hatch.
 At Le Mans, his best result from five starts was second place in 1985, with co-drivers James Weaver and Richard Lloyd.

 Other racing

-In 1997 he took part in the Toyota Rallysprint at Brands Hatch, which he won overall.
+In 1987, Palmer took part in the Toyota Rallysprint at Brands Hatch, which he won overall.

-In 1991 Palmer came seventh in the British Touring Car Championship, driving a Prodrive BMW.
+In 1991, Palmer came seventh in the British Touring Car Championship, driving a Prodrive BMW.
 Also that year he became a pit lane reporter for the BBC F1 commentary team.
 Following James Hunt's death from a heart attack after the 1993 Canadian Grand Prix, Palmer joined the BBC commentary box alongside Murray Walker.
 At the end of 1996 the BBC lost the rights to broadcast Formula One, and in 1997 Palmer joined the CBC for its annual commentary on the Grand Prix of Canada.

+In both 1995 and 1996 Palmer participated in the Goodwood Festival of Speed, setting the fastest time of the shootout.